-We’ve all heard of the term ”passive-aggressive” at some stage of our lives or another.
+We’ve all heard of the term ”passive-aggressive” at some stage of our lives or another but what exactly does passive aggressive mean?

 Whether you have gotten subjected to passive aggression in the past or someone you know has been at the back end of this behaviour, passive-aggressive behaviour is unpleasant and often done implicitly.